e3modelling/OPEN-PROM/Tutorials/README.md

 - ***06_Creating FIXME Issues from Code Comments:***

-    A brief guide about automatically creating new issues, by adding a specifically formatted type of comment on your code.
+    A brief guide about automatically creating new Github issues, by adding a specifically formatted type of comment in your code.

 - ***07_Set up Github Actions for GAMS code using GAMS Engine:***